 - Lastly, no need for Self Hosted IR for Azure VM sources.

-This is a brand new feature of Azure Data Factory and will evolve over time.
+This is a brand new feature of Azure Data Factory and will evolve.
 All the images and reference material emerge from this blog.
-Moreover, this article is for information purposes.
+Moreover, this article is for information.
 We do not claim any guarantees regarding its completeness and accuracy.

 Also read: Azure Data Lake Gen2 and Azure Databricks